Train Birthday Party Theme

 Train Birthday Party Costumes

 Ask the kids to come dressed in their "passenger best" and of course they mustn't forget to bring their ticket (invitation).

 In exchange for their ticket, issue them with a special train birthday party boarding pass which they hang round their necks.

 During the party as they win any train party games, instead of handing out prizes straight away, just punch a hole in the boarding pass – just like a real conductor!

 At the end of the train birthday party the kids can choose small prizes (or give out favor bags) depending on how many holes they have.

-Other fun costume ideas might be to give each child their very own THOMAS TRAIN HAT and a train guards whistle (if you can cope with the noise!).
+Other fun costume ideas might be to give each child their very own Thomas train costume.
+It comes with the hat, a whistle and a bandanna for 6 children.